 Where the child or parent are likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, staff should discuss the use of the Early Help Assessment with the child and /or their parents or carers.
 Where a multi-agency response is needed a Team Around the Family (TAF) should be formed to bring together practitioners from the different services so that they, along with the family, can work together to meet the child's needs.
-The Designated Safeguarding Lead (DSL) or Deputies will generally lead on liaising with other agencies, setting up the inter-agency assessment as appropriate.
+The Designated Safeguarding Lead (DSL) or deputy will generally lead on liaising with other agencies, setting up the inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as lead professional.

-For more information about the Early Help Assessment process see the DSCB early help webpage or DSCBs safeguarding children procedures; Providing early help.
+For more information about the Early Help Assessment process see the DDSCP Early Help webpage or DDSCP safeguarding children procedures; Providing early help.

-If early help and/or other support are appropriate, the case should be kept under constant review.
-At each stage of the process where the child's situation doesn't appear to be improving or serious/complex needs or child protection concerns are identified, a referral to Children's Social Care will be made.
+If Early Help and/or other support are appropriate, the case should be kept under constant review.
+At each stage of the process where the child's situation doesn't appear to be improving and complex needs requiring intensive support (via Multi-Agency Team/MAT) or enduring complex needs (child in need) or child protection concerns are identified requiring specialist support, a referral to Children's Social Care will be made.
 See below.